MahmHany/Netflix-Analytics-Dashboard-Power-BI/README.md

 <br />

-<h2>Key Features</h2>

-- <b> Movies vs. TV Shows – Breakdown of content types on Netflix.</b>
+## Key Features

+- **Movies vs. TV Shows: Content Type Breakdown**
+This feature provides a detailed breakdown of content types on Netflix, comparing the distribution of Movies versus TV Shows to understand the platform's content composition.

-- <b>Ratings Analysis – Distribution of titles by rating groups.</b>
+- **Ratings Analysis: Distribution by Rating Groups**
+The Ratings Analysis visualizes the distribution of Netflix titles across different rating groups, enabling insights into the prevalence of specific ratings and their audience appeal.

+- **Genre Popularity: Top-Performing Genres Identification**
-- <b>Genre Popularity – Identify top-performing genres based on ratings and number of titles.</b>
+This section identifies top-performing genres by analyzing ratings and the number of titles, highlighting which genres resonate most with viewers and drive engagement.

+- **Country-Wise Insights: Global Content Contributions**
-- <b>Country-Wise Insights – Explore how different countries contribute to Netflix’s content library.</b>
+Explore how different countries contribute to Netflix’s content library, offering insights into regional production trends and the diversity of content origins.

-- <b>Viewer Engagement – Analyze average ratings, votes per title, and trends.</b>
+- **Viewer Engagement: Ratings and Voting Trends**
+This feature analyzes viewer engagement through metrics like average ratings and votes per title, uncovering trends in audience preferences and content popularity.

+- **Interactive Visualizations: Dynamic Data Filtering**
-- <b>Interactive Visualizations – Easily filter data by genre, country, and rating to gain deeper insights.</b>
+Interactive visualizations allow users to filter data by genre, country, and rating, providing a flexible and intuitive way to gain deeper insights into Netflix’s content library.

 <h2>Tech Stack </h2>